The Stonekeeper: Plot

 Two years after a car accident that killed her husband, Karen has difficulties as a single mother.
 She and her children, Emily and Navin, move to the old house of Karen's grandfather Silas near San Francisco.
 Karen says Silas was a "puzzle maker" who disappeared after locking himself in the house.
 While exploring Silas's library, Emily finds a stone amulet that had been hidden in a table, and Navin helps tie it around her neck.
 The amulet begins speaking to Emily in her thoughts, giving suggestions beginning that night.

 The amulet tells Emily that her family is in danger.
 A noise from the basement awakens the family from where they have sleeping on the floor of the house until it can further be renovated, and as they enter to investigate, Karen is kidnapped by a large beetle-like monster with tentacles.
 The children go downstairs to look, but when they reach the bottom of the stairs they are trapped in a different world and are confronted by the monster that swallowed their mother.
 The monster grabs the two children and swallows Navin, but with the amulet's assistance Emily is able to break free, and Karen is able to push Navin out of a hole in creature's side.

 As the children hide from the monster, the amulet tells Emily that to save their mother they must find the house where Silas lives.
 It gives her clear directions but as they try to follow them, the monster runs after the children.
 The amulet then helps them escape.

 Now deep underground, the children see a house on a column of rock surrounded by water, at the bottom of an enormous hole overhead leading to the surface.
 An elf with an amulet like Emily's tries to attack them, but a large humanoid uses a ray gun to stun the elf and then rows the children across the water to Silas's house.
 They discover their rescuer is Silas's assistant, and is a small rabbit-like robot named Miskit who had been controlling a large humanoid robot.
 The children find Silas on his deathbed.
 Silas says to Emily the amulet has great power and can allow her to rule the land of Alledia, and even has the power to turn back time, making Emily think of when her dad was alive and the possibility that she can use the Amulet to bring her dad back.
 Lastly, Silas tells Emily she must either accept or reject the amulet's power.
-Then he passes away.
+He then passes away.